jeliceiri/MyPlacesTracker/DesignDocuments/UserStories.md

 **Trip Info**

-As a signed in user, I can view the following information for an existing trip: local hospital capacity, weather, and travel notes. *
+As a signed in user, I can view the following information for an existing trip: nearby hospital ICU capacity*, weather, travel notes*, and other health related information.

 **Edit Trip**

-As a signed in user, I can edit and delete an existing trip. *
+As a signed in user, I can edit and delete an existing trip.

 **Search for Destination**

-As a signed in user, I can search for a destination. *
+As a signed in user, I can search for a destination.

 **Add Destination**